jmgandarias/industrial_informatics/docs/microcontrollers_programming/arduino_esp32_core/README.md

 # Arduino ESP32 core 2.x and 3.x

- In 2024, the Arduino‑ESP32 core upgraded, from versions 2.x (based on ESP-IDF 4.4) to version 3.x (based on ESP-IDF 5.1), the underlying API and build system and changed some behaviour around several functionalities.
+ In 2024, the Arduino‑ESP32 core was upgraded from versions 2.x (based on ESP-IDF 4.4) to versions 3.x (based on ESP-IDF 5.1).
+The underlying API and build system (usually called API or builder) changed some behaviour around several functionalities.

- As you'll use PWM and timers extensively in this course, which suffered breaking changes from this update, it's necessary to .
-Below are the most relevant points, practical guidance and short code examples you can use when porting or writing lab code.
+ As you'll use PWM and timers extensively in this course, which suffered breaking changes from this update, it's necessary to consider which version are you using when developing your programs.
+Below are the most relevant points, practical guidance and short code examples you can use when porting or writing your code.

 For more information about this migration you can check [this website](https://docs.espressif.com/projects/arduino-esp32/en/latest/migration_guides/2.x_to_3.0.html).

-First of all, you need to know that even if the code sinatxis and structure has suffered some changed, the results in reality that can be achieved using one or the other (at least for this course) are not being affected by this migration (considering that the code is well developed independently of the API version).
+First of all, you need to know that even if the code sinatxis and structure has suffered some changes, the results in reality that can be achieved using one or another (at least, for what you'll do in this course) are not affected by this migration (considering that the code is well developed independently of the API version).

 ## Timers

+In this course you'll need to program hardware timers.
+Although the functionalities when using API 2.x or 3.x are the same, the code sintaxis and structure changes a bit.

 ### Using Arduino ESP32 core 2.x